 You'll see that we had to create a domain array and a range array for the function.
 We then plot the arrays.
+For example, plot([1,2],[3,4]);

-For example, will plot a line segment between the points (1,3) and (2,4).
+will plot a line segment between the points (1,3) and (2,4).
 So, Matlab's plotting feature is drawing small line segments between data points in the plane.